Home > Spain > Malaga - Costa del Sol > Shine International Academy

 Teaching approach of the school

-The strengths of our curriculum are in its design and in its implementation.
-We are embedding a child-centred approach, supported by our therapists, while embracing educational concepts including: Blended Learning, STEAM (Science, Technology, Engineering Art & Mathematics), Critical Thinking Skills and Project Based Learning.
+Our teaching approach at Shine International Academy is child-centred, embracing educational concepts including: Blended Learning, STEAM (Science, Technology, Engineering Art & Mathematics), Critical Thinking Skills and Project Based Learning.

 Every individual is fully involved in the planning of their learning and the identification of their next steps.